kosi-libs/Kodein/README.md

 }
 ```

-Using this approach has an important advantage: as all dependencies are retrieved in `onCreate`, you can be sure that all your dependencies have been correctly been retrieved, meaning that there were no dependency loop or non-declared dependency.
+Using this approach has an important advantage: as all dependencies are retrieved in `onCreate`, you can be sure that all your dependencies have correctly been retrieved, meaning that there were no dependency loop or non-declared dependency.
 You can have this certitude with the two previous methods only once you have accessed all dependencies at least once.